 This is a business with no employees, inventory, customers, physical location and limited fixed costs.
 Talk about a simple to run business that is perfect for generating passive income.
 Plus, if you are buying an existing blog that is profitable, your ROI can be well in excess of 20%.

 Interested in learning more?
-See my detailed article on passive income blogging, which will take you step-by-step on how to start your own successful blog.
+As referenced, see my detailed article on How to Start a Blog From Scratch, which will take you step-by-step on how to start your own successful blog.

 If you own a billboard with great visibility on a busy road, you can make great passive income by renting it out to companies in the area.